areed1192/sigma-coding/README.md

 ## Usage

-Here is a simple example of using the `trade_console` library to grab the index files for specific quarter.
+Here is a simple example of using the `sigma` library to grab the index files for specific quarter.

 ```python